UnionOfUKUnicyclists/unionofukunicyclists.github.io/about_us.md

 {% include spotlights.html
 image='/assets/images/ThreePeaks-Square.jpg'
 title='Ride with others'
-content="The UUU keeps a list of unicycling groups throughout the UK.
+content="The UUK keeps a list of unicycling groups throughout the UK.
 Unicycling with others can help you push yourself to get better.
 It's also a great way to have fun." link='clubs.html' linktext="See what's around"
 %}